ianderthal/test-11ty/posts/post-4.md

 ## Preparing Your Exam Space

-1. Remove all the stuff
-2. Download the super secret browser
+1. Remove post-it notes, whiteboards, and errant scraps of paper near your desk
-3. Biometric verification?!?
+2. Biometric verification?!?
-4. A single monitor
+3. A single monitor
-5. Oh yeah, a single mouse and keyboard
+4. Oh yeah, a single mouse and keyboard
-6. Two blank sheets of paper and a writing implement.
+5. Two blank sheets of paper and a writing implement.

+## Preparing Your Computer

+1. Download the super secret browser
+2. Webcam has to be positioned in a very particular way.